port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/stackhawk.md

 </details>

-### Mapping Result
+### Mapping result

-The combination of the sample payload and the webhook configuration generate the following Port entities (in the sample above, multiple entities will be generated because the `findings` array contains multiple objects):
+The combination of the sample payload and the webhook configuration generates the following Port entities (in the sample above, multiple entities will be generated because the `findings` array contains multiple objects):

 ```json showLineNumbers
 {